vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 </figure>

 *  **Persistence:** Contains the object(s) which takes care of persisting/read the data, they could be a [DAO](https://en.wikipedia.org/wiki/Data_access_object), EF Context, or whatever you need to interact with your data store.
-*  **Repository:** Contains our repositories (fully [Repository pattern](https://martinfowler.com/eaaCatalog/repository.html) applied), which consumes the *Persistence* layer objects, that by the way, you only must have ***one repository*** per *aggregate*.
+*  **Repository:** Contains our repositories (fully [Repository pattern](https://martinfowler.com/eaaCatalog/repository.html) applied), which consumes the *Persistence* layer objects, that by the way, you must have only ***one repository*** per *aggregate*.
 *  **Model:** Holds the objects which take care of our business logic, such as Entities, Aggregates, Value Objects, etc.
-*  **Events:** Here are placed all the domain events which our Aggregates or Entities triggers in order to communicate with other aggregates or whoever what's interested to listen to those events.
+*  **Events:** Here are placed all the domain events which our Aggregates or Entities trigger in order to communicate with other aggregates or whoever is interested to listen to those events.
 *  **Services:** A standalone operation within the context of your domain, are usually accesses to external resources and they should be stateless.
 A good trick to define a service, is when you have an operation which its responsibility hasn’t a clear owner, for example, our *Invoice* aggregate needs the payment information, but is it responsible to perform the payment itself? so, it seems we have a service candidate.
 *  **Commands:** You can't see it on the image, but in our *Trip* domain, we implement CQRS, so we have some commands and command handlers there, which manage the interaction between the *Event Store* and our domain through the *Aggregates*.

 ### Dependencies

 Dependencies definitively matter when we're working with microservices and you should pay attention in the way you manage their dependencies if you don't want to end up killing the autonomy of the microservice.
-So, speaking about implementation details, there are people who likes that everything is together in the same project which contains the microservice itself, even, there are people who likes to have a solution per microservice.
-In my case, I like to have a separate project for pure domain stuff, because it gives you more flexibility and achieve total decouple between your domain and the microservice implementation itself.
-In the end, the important thing is that your microservice ***doesn't have dependencies with other domains***, so, in our case, *Duber.Invoice.API* and *Duber.Trip.API* only have a dependency with *Duber.Domain.Invoice* and *Duber.Domain.Trip* respectively.
-(Also, you can have infrastructure dependencies if you need, such as service bus stuff, etc) Regarding have a solution per microservice, I think it depends on how big your team are, but if your team is small enough (5 or 6 people) I think is easier just have them together in one solution.
+So, speaking about implementation details, there are people who like everything together in the same project which contains the microservice itself, even, there are people who like to have a solution per microservice.
+In my case, I like to have a separate project for pure domain stuff, because it gives you more flexibility and achieve total decoupling between your domain and the microservice implementation itself.
+In the end, the important thing is that your microservice ***has no dependencies with other domains***, so, in our case, *Duber.Invoice.API* and *Duber.Trip.API* only have a dependency with *Duber.Domain.Invoice* and *Duber.Domain.Trip* respectively.
+(Also, you can have infrastructure dependencies if you need, such as service bus stuff, etc) Regarding having a solution per microservice, I think it depends on how big your team is, but if your team is small enough (5 or 6 people) I think is just easier to have them together in one solution.

 ### Shared Kernel

-Now we're talking about dependencies, it's important to clarify the *Shared Kernel* concept.
+Now that we're talking about dependencies, it's important to clarify the *Shared Kernel* concept.
 One of the downsides of DDD is the duplicate code, I mean, things like, events, value objects, enums, etc, (POCO or objects without behavior) because of the nature of DDD and the idea to make independent every bounded context, but, most of the times, it's not about duplicate code at all, since you can have, let's say, an *Invoice* object for the *Invoice context* and an *Invoice* object for *User context*, but, for both of them, the object itself is different because the needs and behavior for both context, are completely different.
-But, sometimes, you need a kind of contract in order all interested parties can talk the same "language", more than to avoid to duplicate code, for example in our domain, the inclusion/deletion of *Trip* status or the inclusion/deletion of *Payment* method, could introduce a lot of validations or business rules in our entire domain, which can span over bounded contexts not only the Trip but the Invoice, User and Driver bounded contexts.
-So, it's not about to avoid duplicate code, but to keep our domain consistent, so you would want to share those kind of things that represent the core of your system.
+But, sometimes, you need kind of contract so all interested parties can talk the same "language", more than avoiding duplicate code, for example in our domain, the inclusion/deletion of *Trip* status or the inclusion/deletion of *Payment* method, could introduce a lot of validations or business rules in our entire domain, which can span over bounded contexts, not only the Trip but the Invoice, User and Driver bounded contexts.
+So, it's not about avoiding duplicate code, but keeping our domain consistent, so you would want to share those kind of things that represent the core of your system.
 Eric Evan says in his book: ***"The Shared Kernel cannot be changed as freely as other parts of the design.
-Decisions involve consultation with another team"***, because that kind of changes are not trivial, and as I said, it's not about to reduce duplication at all, it's about to make the integration between subsystem works consistently.
+Decisions involve consultation with another team"***, because that kind of changes are not trivial, and as I said, it's not about reducing duplication at all, it's about making the integration between subsystem works consistently.

 ### Anti-Corruption layer

 [ACL (Anti-Corruption layer)](https://docs.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer) is also a concept from DDD, and it help us to communicate with other systems or sub-systems which obviously are outside of our domain model, such as legacy or external systems, keeping our domain consistent and avoiding the domain becomes [anemic](https://martinfowler.com/bliki/AnemicDomainModel.html).
 So, basically this layer translates our domain requests as the other system requires them and translates the response from the external system back in terms of our domain, keeping our domain isolated from other systems and consistent.
-So, to make it happens, we're just using an [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) and a Translator/Mapper and that's it, (you will need an adapter per sub-system/external-system) also, you might need a Facade if you interact with many systems to encapsulate those complexity there and keep simple that communication from domain perspective.
+So, to make it happen, we're just using an [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) and a Translator/Mapper and that's it (you will need an adapter per sub-system/external-system) also, you might need a Facade if you interact with many systems to encapsulate those complexity there and keep simple the communication from the domain perspective.

-Let's take a look at our Adapter (don't worries about  `_httpInvoker` object, we're going to explain it later)
+Let's take a look at our Adapter (don't worry about  `_httpInvoker` object, we're going to explain it later)

 ```c#
 public class PaymentServiceAdapter : IPaymentServiceAdapter